cybercongress/cybercongress/site/content/post/final-prolong.md

 |lifetime| 150|
 |total| 2000|

 *Rationale:* we expect more users and players this winter as a result of our actions.
-Since we want to increase the time of the Final, it's obvious, that we also need to increase rewards.
+Since we want to increase the time of the final, it's obvious, that we also need to increase rewards.

-## Uniform full validators set
+## Uniform the full validators set discipline

-*Rationale:* it is obvious, that in the current conditions this discipline is virtually impossible to achieve.
-The solution will be to calibrate the discipline.
+*Rationale:* it is obvious, that it is virtually impossible to accomplish the discipline with the current conditions.
+A solution is to calibrate the discipline.

 |Heroes|GCYB|
 |---|---:|